 Sandra is Director of The International Centre for Business Coaching and runs a TA training institute in Scotland offering training in the organisational application of TA.
-Sandra is currently completing a professional doctorate.

 Originally a professional translator Madeleine began her career as a European Language Training Manager for an IT international company and discovered the impact of dialogue on the organizational performance.
 Since then her activity has been devoted to helping individuals and groups adjust their communication for optimum comfort and success.
 She graduated as an NLP Practitioner in 1993, then became a certified Adult trainer (FSEAII), a certified Transactional Analyst (CTA) in Organizations and a Teaching and Supervising Transactional Analyst (TSTA-O).

 Her activities in Switzerland, England, the Eastern countries, Greece and in the Middle East, consist in developing seminars for companies and universities, in training and coaching individuals and groups to promote and develop proactive professional collaboration.
 She developed “The Emerging Change”, an OD tool which she trains in her own TA school in Nyon Switzerland, at the Swiss Western University in a MAS Programme (Master of Advanced Studies) called “Human Systems Engineering” and at the Goethe Management Institute of Frankfurt University in Post Graduate programs.
 She is also invited to train and supervise in other TA Schools in several Eastern countries.